watem-sedem/watem-sedem/docs/input.rst

 River segment filename
 **********************

-Filename of the river segment map.
-This raster is only mandatory when :ref:`Output per river segment = 1 <outputsegment>`.
+The filename of the river segment map.
+This raster is only mandatory if the :ref:`Model Choice<choices>`:
+:ref:`Output per river segment <outputsegment>` is set to 1.

-A river segment is a part of the river (usually a part between two confluences with other rivers).
-To give detailed information about the sediment entering every river segment, a river segment map must be created.
+A river segment is a part of the river (usually a part between two confluences of the river with its tributaries).
+If detailed information about the sediment entering every river segment is requested, the user can make use of the river segment map option.

-The river segment map is a raster where every river pixel (every pixel with value -1 in the :ref:`parcel map <prcmap>`) gets the id of the segment where it belongs to.
+The river segment map is a raster where every river pixel (i.e. every pixel with value -1 in the :ref:`parcel map <prcmap>`) gets the id of the segment where it belongs to.
 Every segment has a unique (integer) id.